 The University may consolidate Complaints as to allegations of Prohibited Conduct against more than one Respondent, or by more than one Complainant against one or more Respondents, or by one party against the other party, where the allegations of Prohibited Conduct arise out of the same facts or circumstances.
-If one or more of the Complaints to be consolidated is a Complaint of sex-based harassment involving a student as a party, the procedures for resolving Complaints of sex-based harassment in Section VI.C. of this Policy must be used.
 Where a matter involves more than one Complainant or more than one Respondent, references in this section to the singular "party," "Complainant," or "Respondent" include the plural, as applicable.
 Where multiple definitions of Prohibited Conduct may be implicated by the same set of facts or circumstances, the University may bifurcate the proceedings in accordance with the requirements of the law.